sjmcpherson/Front-End-Developer-Learnings/README.md

 - The [] index will "dereference" a jQuery selector into a raw DOM object: $("#id")[0].style.color='#000000'; I.e. $("#id")[0] is the same as getElementById("id");
 - JSON without " is evaluated as a object literal and JSON.Parse will not accept
 - Check if selected objects exist if($("#element").length >0){} or if($("#element").is('*')) {}
+- Place Google Analytics code at bottom even though Google recommends placing in the head, as pageviews will be tracked even if they leave the page before fully loaded also keeps the all the scripts together.

 <h2>Helpful Javascript/jQuery Scripts</h2>
 - jquery.metadata.js takes attribute metadata from html attributes and converts into JSON.